nhanb/mcross/README.md

 poetry publish --build
 ```

 # Feature checklist

 - [x] back-forward buttons
+- [ ] handle redirects
 - [ ] separate I/O thread to avoid blocking GUI
 - [ ] more visual indicators - maybe a status bar at the bottom
 - [x] parse gemini's advanced line types
+- [ ] properly handle mime types (gemini/plaintext/binary)
 - [ ] configurable document styling
 - [ ] configurable TLS to accomodate self-signed sites?
+- [ ] human-friendly distribution

 Long term high-level goals:

-- Should be easy for end users to install.
-If the word `rustup` exists in the
+## Easy for end users to install

-  installation guide for your G U I application then I'm sorry it's not
+If the word `rustup` exists in the installation guide for your G U I
-  software made for people to _use_.
+application then I'm sorry it's not software made for people to _use_.

+## Copy-friendly viewport

+More specifically, its content when copied should still remain equivalent,
+valid gemini markup.
+Abolish the content creator vs consoomer divide!

-- Should be responsive & pleasant to use.
-The Castor browser doesn't have
+## Responsive & pleasant to use

-  visual indicators at all, for example, when clicking on a link it just
+The Castor browser doesn't have visual indicators at all, for example, when
-  appears to do nothing until the new page is completely loaded.
+clicking on a link it just appears to do nothing until the new page is
-- The viewport should be rendered so that its content can be copied and still
-  remain equivalent, valid gemini markup.
-Abolish the content creator vs
-  consoomer divide!
+completely loaded.
+That is A Bad Thing (tm).

+## Lightweight

-- Lightweight, in terms of both disk space & memory/cpu usage.
-It's completely
+In terms of both disk space & memory/cpu usage.
-  unoptimized at the moment but tkinter and zero-dependency python gives us a
+It's completely unoptimized at the moment but tkinter and zero-dependency
-  fairly good starting point imo.
+python gives us a fairly good starting point imo.

 # Server bugs/surprises